 Be sure to do the following before embarking on winter activities in Chicago:

-- Learn local references: You will hear a few terms frequently while in Chicago, so you should familiarize yourself with them.
+- Learn local references: You'll hear a few terms frequently while in Chicago, so you should familiarize yourself with them.
 The Loop is Chicago's downtown central business district, bordered north and west by the Chicago River.
-The L is another term for the train.
+The L is another term for the train;

 - Check the weather: Chicago has a six-month winter and a short summer, so check the weather forecast before you leave.
 During the day, the weather changes, and you don't want to be caught off-guard by a downpour or drop in temperature.